 Not necessarily.
 SHS can provide documentation that you were seen in the health center, but even when there is a medical need for an absence, all students must complete course requirements and abide by course policies.
-Instructors may or may not take the note into consideration when determining if an absence can be excused or an assignment/test can be made-up.
+Instructors may or may not take SHS documentation into consideration when determining if an absence can be excused or an assignment/test can be made-up.
 This is why it is very important to remain engaged with your instructor about needing to be away from class.

 Generally not.
-SHES can only substantiate the need for an absence if a student is medically evaluated at the time of an injury or illness.
+SHS can only provide documentation if a student is medically evaluated at the time of an injury or illness.

 May I provide my instructor with a medical note from an off-campus medical provider?

 Yes, you may provide an off-campus medical note.
 Instructors, however, may or may not consider a medical note when making decisions about absences.